Research Fellow, Centre for Cancer Research and Cell Biology

 Queen's University Belfast is a driver of innovation based on our talented, multinational workforce.
 Throughout the University, our academics are collaborating across disciplines to develop new discoveries and insights, working with outside agencies and institutions on projects of international significance.
 We are connected and networked with strategic partnerships across the world, helping us to expand our impact on wider society locally, nationally and globally.
 The University is committed to attracting, retaining and developing the best global talent within an environment that enables them to realise their full potential.

 We are a leader in gender equality and diversity, and are one of the UK's most successful universities in the Athena SWAN initiative which promotes gender equality and career progression.
+The School of Medicine, Dentistry and Biomedical Sciences currently hold a prestigious Athena SWAN Silver award.
 We are ranked 1st in the UK for knowledge transfer partnerships, (Innovate UK) 9th in the UK for University facilities (Times Higher Education Student Experience Survey 2018) and 14th in the UK for research quality (Times and Sunday Times Good University Guide 2019).

 Based in Belfast, a modern capital city, our beautiful campus is surrounded by abundant acres of parkland and is renowned as one of the safest and affordable cities in the UK.
 The choice of local Schools from pre-nursery upwards are some of the best available, and lovers of the outdoors can enjoy any number of activities from rowing and kayaking to top class golf among many others.
 We are immensely proud of what our city and our University will offer you.